oracle/cloudtestdrive/DataScience/lab400/lab.md

   ![](./images/create_workspace_01.png)

-  - In this case let's call the workspace and database user "WORKSHOPATP".
+  - The workspace (and database user) -must be- named "WORKSHOPATP".
+    (there is some hardcoding in the installation scripts to use this schema name).
     Keep a note of the password as you will need it later.

   ![](./images/create_workspace_02.png)

-# Import the prebuilt APEX application
+## Import the APEX application

   - Log out.